axolotlsAxolotl Water Parameters: Safe Ranges, Testing, and Correction Protocol for Every Reading

 General hardness (GH)

 Axolotls absorb minerals through their permeable skin and gills.
 In soft water (GH below 4 dGH), the water lacks sufficient dissolved minerals, and the axolotl’s body must work harder to maintain electrolyte balance.
 Over time, this results in thinning of the slime coat, reduced gill filament health, and increased susceptibility to infection.
-The axolotl’s natural habitat in the Xochimilco canals is mineral-rich due to volcanic substrate and spring-fed inputs, which is why captive axolotls do poorly in very soft water.
+The axolotl’s natural habitat in the Xochimilco canals has consistently mineralized water with stable hardness year-round, which is why captive axolotls do poorly in very soft water.

 If your tap water is naturally soft (common in areas with granite bedrock or rainwater-fed reservoirs), you can raise GH by adding a remineralizer designed for aquarium use, or by placing a mesh bag of crushed coral or limestone in the filter.
 Test GH after any adjustment and retest weekly until stable.